My Winter Hair Woes: Tips to Solve Common Winter Hair Problems

 Tip: Sleep with a towel over your pillow to avoid dirtying the pillow case.

-4. Get a Regular Haircut
+4. Getting a Regular Haircut Improves Hair Health

 It doesn’t have to be extreme, but just getting my hair trimmed last week and adding a few more layers since it is kind of thin right now really thickened things up.